 The Granville Raid 8/9th of March 1945

-After receiving first hand intelligence from 5 German escapees from a large POW camp in Granville, the Commander of the Channel Island German forces started planing a raid that would boost troop morale and bring back supplies for his troops.
+After receiving first hand intelligence from 5 German escapees from a large POW camp near Granville, the Commander of the Channel Island German forces started planing a raid that would boost troop morale and bring back supplies for his troops.

 The final mission plan was to destroy the port, secure supplies and return to Jersey with as much as possible.
 The German forces included six minesweepers, the masts of which had been removed to present a smaller target to Allied radar, three artillery carriers, two converted US landing-craft, three motor torpedo boats and a number of smaller craft.

 The Germans targeted three areas for simultaneous attack